 - Accessing Huddle via a web browser: We have already ended support for older internet browsers that use TLS 1.0 by default.
 When accessing Huddle via a web browser users running older browsers, including Internet Explorer 10 or earlier will no longer be able to access Huddle from the end of October.
 We recommend accessing Huddle via a modern browser such as Chrome, Firefox, IE11, Edge or Safari.

-- Huddle Desktop for Windows and Mac: In the coming weeks we’ll be launching version 4.3 of Huddle Desktop for Windows and Mac.
-This version will not support TLS 1.0 and, from the end of October, users will need to have upgraded to continue using Huddle Desktop functionality.
-We’ll get in touch to let you know when these are available.
+- Huddle Desktop for Windows and Mac: The current version of Huddle desktop will not support TLS 1.0, any users will need to have upgraded to continue using Huddle Desktop functionality if they are running a version of Huddle desktop prior to 4.3.

 - 3rd party integrations: If you are using 3rd party integrations with Huddle, you’ll need to make sure these support TLS 1.2 or above.
-We’ve already contacted many integrators to let them know that, from the end of October, they will need to ensure their integration supports TLS version 1.2 or above.
+We’ve already contacted many integrators to let them know that they will need to ensure their integration supports TLS version 1.2 or above.

 - Mobile Apps: Huddle’s Mobile apps already support the latest version of TLS and will continue to function following end of life for TLS 1.0.